epi2me-labs/epi2me-labs.github.io/content/quickstart/index.md

 description: "Getting started with EPI2MELabs"
 ---

+# EPI2MELabs Quick Start Guide

 The following guide illustrates installation and use of the EPI2ME Labs notebook server.

-EPI2ME Labs can also be run on MacOS and Windows 10.
-On these platforms follow the instructions at [Docker Desktop](https://docs.docker.com/desktop/) to install Docker. *Docker installations through Docker Toolbox are not supported.
+EPI2ME Labs can also be run on Windows 10, macOS and Linux.
+For Windows and macOS platforms follow the instructions at [Docker Desktop](https://docs.docker.com/desktop/) to install Docker. *Docker installations through Docker Toolbox are not supported.
 Please also be sure to select the Hyper-V option during installation.* The EPI2ME Labs Launcher application is available for these platforms from the [Software Downloads](https://community.nanoporetech.com/downloads) page on the Nanopore Community or the [GitHub release](https://github.com/epi2me-labs/labslauncher/releases/latest) page.
 Please see also the Windows/MacOS Docker Install section below.

 ## Installation